Build DirectX 11 Samples

-This page describes the steps to compile the DirectX 11 sample project included in the Live2D Cubism SDK for Native with Visual Studio in a Windows environment.
+This page describes how to compile the DirectX 11 sample project included in the Live2D Cubism SDK for Native with Visual Studio in a Windows environment.

-The method and procedure may differ depending on the version of Cubism SDK.
+The method and procedure may differ depending on the Cubism SDK version.

-This is the development environment that will be used in this project.
+This is the development environment that will be used here.
 The language will be C++.

 Used to generate project files.